-ENGL-120A Reading and Composition Stretch 1
+ENGL-120A Reading and Composition Stretch 1 54 hours lecture; 54 hours total

 Prerequisite: Completion of ENGL-90 with a minimum grade of C or appropriate placement.

 English 120A is the first semester of a two-semester sequence developing expository, narrative, and argumentative writing based on reading and analysis of essays and other college-level texts.
 This course emphasizes critical reading and thinking skills along with instruction in writing academic essays, including the concepts of coherence, clarity, and unity.
 5,000 to 6,000 words of writing are required.
 Transfers to CSU only